claire-west/svstudio-manual/docs/daw-integration/ara-plugin.md

 Assign a simple instrument (such as a sine tone) to the MIDI sequence and bounce the audio clip.
 Most DAWs will offer a quick method of doing this, usually labelled "render in place", "quick bounce", "consolidate/freeze track", or similar.

-Once you have the audio clip of your MIDI sequence, execute [Voice-to-MIDI Conversion](../ai-functions/voice-to-midi.md) to transcribe it into Syntesizer V Studio and optionally execute "Smart Quantization" from the "Modify" top menu.
+Once you have the audio clip of your MIDI sequence, execute [Voice-to-MIDI Conversion](../ai-functions/voice-to-midi.md) to transcribe it into Synthesizer V Studio and optionally execute "Smart Quantization" from the "Modify" top menu.

 ## Video Demonstration